Defining Pride and Humility

 - God opposes the proud.
 (1 Peter 5:5)

 Choosing humility involves taking the road to the cross.
-It requires following Jesus in attitude, action and word.
+It requires following Jesus in attitude, action, and word.
 It requires dying to self.
-While we may all truly believe that Christ died on the cross for our sins and then rose from the dead in defeat of sin, death and the devil (See 25 Verses About The Defeat of Satan), do we actually live that belief in the same spirit in which Christ made His way to the cross, the spirit of humility?
+While we may all truly believe that Christ died on the cross for our sins and then rose from the dead in defeat of sin, death and the devil, do we actually live that belief in the same spirit in which Christ made His way to the cross, the spirit of humility?

 “Humility is not denying the power or gifting you have, but admitting that the gifting is from God and the power comes through you and not from you.”
 (Unknown)